traineecoder/css/README.md

 Manual positioning is not recommended for each grid.

 # Images
-It is good to setup width in percentages so the website is responsive.
+It is good to setup width in percentages so the website is responsive.<br>
+As a rule choose big picture to avoid stretching in other devices.<br>
+we can configure images in many ways and also have niche choices in background setup.

+# media queries